 You can check the estimated ink levels from the HP Solution Center, Toolbox (Windows), the HP Utility (Mac OS X), or the embedded Web server.
 Ink level alerts and indicators provide estimates for planning purposes only.
 When you receive a low-ink alert, consider having a replacement cartridge available to avoid possible printing delays.
 You do not have to replace the cartridges until the print quality is unacceptable.

 Which ink cartridges do I need for my HP Officejet 6000 Printer?

-For your US HP Officejet 6000 Printer Series Printer you need HP 920 Black and HP 920 Cyan/Magenta/Yellow cartridges.
+For your US HP Officejet 6000 Printer you need HP 920 Black AND HP 920 Cyan/Magenta/Yellow cartridges.
 There are also Combo Packs (4 cartridges in one pack) available, like the HP 920XL Black and 920 Cyan/Magenta/Yellow Ink Cartridges With Media Kit Combo Pack.
 Check the price of HP 920 cartridges at Amazon.com .

 1. Press the Power button to turn on the printer, if it is not already turned on.
 It can take a few seconds for the printer to turn on after you press the Power button.
 Wait until the product is idle and silent before continuing.

 4. Press in the tab on the front of the cartridge to release it, and then pull it up and out to remove it from its slot.
 Do NOT lift the latch handle on the print carriage to install the ink cartridges.
 Doing so can result in incorrectly seated ink cartridges and printing problems.
 The latch must remain down in order to correctly install the ink cartridges.